Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

-\subsubsection{Diffusion Models}
+\subsubsection{Diffusion models}

 The requirement for invertibility and tractable Jacobians constrains normalizing flow architectures.
 Each layer must maintain invertibility while computing Jacobians efficiently, limiting expressiveness and requiring many layers to build powerful models.
 Diffusion models emerged as a solution \citep{Sohl-Dickstein2015,Ho2020}, relaxing these architectural constraints while proving effective for high-dimensional data like images or 3D density fields.
 Rather than normalizing flows' direct transformations, diffusion models take a gradual approach inspired by physical diffusion processes.
-As shown in \textbf{Figure~\ref{fig8}b}, like ink diffusing in water, they reverse the process of adding noise to data.
-By learning to reverse this corruption, we can generate new samples from pure noise.
+Like ink diffusing in water, they reverse the process of adding noise to data.
+By learning to reverse this corruption, we can generate new samples from pure noise (see \textbf{Supplemental Text, Section D}).